-International companies’ announcements and even changes in ownership of their Russian businesses do not guarantee the actual exit of the company, states KSE Institute.
+International companies’ announcements and even changes in ownership of their Russian businesses do not guarantee the actual exit of the company, states the KSE Institute.
 Though some companies claim to have left Russia and their businesses have changed owners as reflected in the Uniform State Register of Legal Entities in Russia, some of these companies are still working in the country.

 One of the popular strategies of companies’ exit is to transfer or sell Russian business to local management.
 Good-looking on paper, the local management buyout can be very misleading in practice.

 For example, this deceiving approach was practiced by L’Occitane.
 In May 2022, the company announced its intention to exit Russia entirely and not supply its products to Russian retailers.
-In June, it transferred the ownership to local management, and the name of former L’Occitane shops was transliterated to Cyrillic.
+In June, it transferred the ownership to local management, and the name of the former L’Occitane shops was transliterated to Cyrillic.
 Afterward, the shops resumed operations, including selling L’Occitane products.

 Another strategy practiced by the companies to remain in Russia without facing reputational damage relies on grey imports.
 In March 2022, Russia allowed parallel imports of goods.
 This means that goods can be imported to Russia without the agreement of their producer.
 There was news that stores started to sell grey imports.